• Skip to main content

 Mark a dot on the plywood, 9″ from the top and 12″ from either side.
 Draw a 6″ diameter circle around this dot.
 Use your drill with a large bit to drill close to the inside edge of that circle.
 Use your jigsaw in that hole to cut around the circle.

-Give your whole game board a light sanding, using the 6 grit for the plywood and the lighter grit for the frame.
-When it’s sanded, use a damp cloth to wipe clean of sawdust.
 Paint with your high gloss paint, you will need two coats.
 When dry, tape from the bottom centre of the circle cut out to the bottom corners of the game board to make your triangles.
 Paint with chalk board paint (again, this took me two coats for an even coverage).

-To make the assembly simple, we just screwed the legs on to the back inside of the frame.
-If you’d like to make a regulation Cornhole set, I’d recommend following these instructions to attach the legs.
 Cure your chalkboard paint before drawing on it by rubbing a piece of chalk to cover the paint and wiping clean.

-To make the Corn Bags:
+To make Bags for Corn Hole:

 I followed Beth from Homestories A to Z’s tutorial on this.
 Essentially, you sew 7″ square pieces of fabric right sides together, leaving a space to turn right side.
 Fill with 1 lb (approx. half a cup) corn and stitch shut.
 You can head over there for more detailed instructions!